Enjoy traveling? Here’s a collection of ideas for displaying vacation mementos throughout your home.

 I just love these vacation memory jars (also from Martha) that hold anything from photos to admission tickets to trinkets.
 They look stunning all grouped together.

-Erin from Meadow Lake Road came up with this shadow box idea to display shells they collected on various trips.
+Erin from Meadow Lake Road came up with this seashell shadow box idea to display shells they collected on various trips.
 It looks great hung alongside family photos and other gallery wall items.

 This sea shell art from Bless’er House is beautiful.
 I love how it looks like a specimen box.
 And check out that DIY vintage map too!

 This collection of maps pinned to the wall by The Inspired Room is brilliant.
-Not only does it inject a lovely pop of color, it also serves as a daily reminder of where your travels have taken you.
+Not only does it inject a lovely pop of colour, it also serves as a daily reminder of where your travels have taken you.

 Enjoy your weekend!